Kislaya1/AutoRestAPIFramework/README.md

 - [x] Uses [Singleton Design Pattern](https://www.baeldung.com/java-singleton) in order to reuse the same auth token in all the tests for same role/scope.
 - [x] Uses [Extent Report](https://www.extentreports.com/) for reporting and logging purpose.
 - [x] Uses [PODAM](http://mtedone.github.io/podam/) library to auto-fill Java POJOs with random fake data.
-- [x] Uses Fixture Factory Library in order build and organize fake objects for tests using templates format [BookingTemplates]().
+- [x] Uses Fixture Factory Library in order build and organize fake objects for tests using templates format.
+For further understanding check out [BookingTemplates](https://github.com/Kislaya1/RestApiProFramework/blob/main/src/main/java/com/rest/api/pro/templates/BookingTemplates.java) file inside project.
 - [x] Uses [Owner Library](https://matteobaccan.github.io/owner/) in order to fetch properties file data using simple Annotation Based Approach.
 User is not required to code for loading, converting and managing of properties files.
-- [x] Uses [ArgumentsProvider]() of Junit 5 in order to Parameterize the Tests.
+- [x] Uses [Junit 5](https://reflectoring.io/tutorial-junit5-parameterized-tests/) in order to Parameterize the Tests.
 - [x] Schema Validation is also part of this framework.
 - [x] Uses Parallel Execution for which configuration is available under junit-platform.properties.: